SimVascular/simvascular.github.io-archive/source/documentation/installation/_linux.md

 5. SimVascular contains two different GUIs.
 To use the new GUI, please first create an empty text file your home folder, for example "~/.simvascular\_default_qt"

 6. To lanuch SimVascular, open a terminal and run "simvascular".
-If it mentions missing some libs, according to the information, "sudo apt-get install [missing lib]"
+If it mentions missing some libs, according to the information, try "sudo apt-get install [missing lib]" to install them.

 <br>
 <br>